NewsLocal News

 "Things that are non-stick, stain resistant, waterproof, grease resistant, fire-fighting foams, cookware.
 You know, you name it," says Rob Bilott of Taft Law.

-"These chemicals are incredibly toxic, persistent, bioaccumulate and now we know also they cause cancer," Bilott said.
+"These chemicals are incredibly toxic, persistent, bioaccumulate, and now we know also they cause cancer," Bilott said.

-And with that knowledge, the state of Maryland and over 4,000 current and former Elkton residents are suing W.L.
+With that knowledge, the state of Maryland and over 4,000 current and former Elkton residents are suing W.L.
 Gore, also known as Gore-Tex.
 Alleging the company knew how toxic the chemicals were and continued contaminating the area for nearly 50 years.

 "W.L.
-Gore has been involved in, what we believe, very harmful conduct towards Marylanders," says Anthony Brown the Attorney General of Maryland.
+Gore has been involved in, what we believe, very harmful conduct towards Marylanders," says Anthony Brown, the Attorney General of Maryland.

 "You know you're going to have to pay ten grand, or whatever, for a filter to get this water fixed up," says Daniel Martin, a former Elkton resident.